 Just as in reading, some small numbers of students have deficiencies in the development of fundamental mathematical proficiencies that require intensive intervention.
-This would include proficiencies like counting and adding in the early grades, and place value in upper elementary.
-Such interventions are too expensive to use for more than a few students.
-There is no clear research on how long an intervention needs to be sustained, who benefits and what kind of program works.
+Unlike reading, struggles with mathematics must resolve understanding specific conceptual topics in mathematics as well as more general proficiencies.
+This would include proficiencies like place value, fractions, the basic syntax of simple equations.
+Such interventions can be 1/2 hour sessions over a 3 or 4 week period for a specific topic.
+The mathematics should be conceptually coherent and target underlying misconceptions.
+Typically, the mathematics comes from multiple grade levels, so the material from any one course will not be adequate.

 Students who need interventions often need help keeping their focus on the mathematics, persisting when solving a problem, and keeping track of where they are in a process.
 These kinds of learning issues require intensive feedback from someone with the patience of a professional and the mathematical and pedagogical knowledge to diagnose and address students' difficulties and learning problems.
 Diagnostic teaching could be adapted for this use beginning in the upper elementary grades.